AncientNLP/potnia/README.rst

     '𐀀𐀪𐀵𐀍'

-If you wish to regularize the text to remove additional annotations present in the `LiBER <https://liber.cnr.it/index>` and  `DĀMOS <https://damos.hf.uio.no/about/content/>`` transliterations, use the following code:
+If you wish to regularize the text to remove additional annotations present in the `LiBER <https://liber.cnr.it/index>`_ and  `DĀMOS <https://damos.hf.uio.no/about/content/>`_ transliteration, use the following code:

 .. code-block:: python